 When you connect an external drive to a Windows computer, the operating system automatically assigns the next available letter in the alphabet.
 If the letter changes when you reconnect a drive you've been using for backup, CrashPlan won't recognize the drive.
 Consequently, we recommend assigning a static drive letter to your external drive.

-This issue occurs when the letter or name assigned to the drive by your operating system changes.
-It typically occurs after a drive is disconnected, then reconnected.
-CrashPlan uses absolute paths when backing up folders.
-So if the name of a drive changes, CrashPlan doesn't recognize it and lists the drive as "Missing" or "Destination Unavailable".
+This issue occurs when the external drive is disconnected from the computer or the letter or name assigned to the drive by your operating system changes.
+CrashPlan uses absolute paths when backing up.
+If the CrashPlan app cannot detect a drive at the specified destination, such as when the drive is disconnected or when the name of the drive changes, it reports "Destination Unavailable".
 You can correct the issue by renaming the drive to match the original drive letter or name.